1024ZettaBytes/react-interview-ui-widget/README.md

 # (Widget) React UI take-home

-This is a forked repository for the fontend take-home interview challenge.
+This is a [React](https://es.react.dev) based forked repository for the frontend take-home interview challenge.

 ## Functionalities
 Users can create, view, edit and delete widgets.